DiffProxy: Multi-View Human Mesh Recovery via Diffusion-Generated Dense Proxies: Method

 \subsection{Synthetic Data Preparation}

-We train our model on a large-scale synthetic multi-view dataset with pixel-aligned SMPL-X annotations.
-Synthetic data provides accurate ground-truth correspondences, eliminating annotation noise inherent in real-world datasets.
+We train our model on a large-scale synthetic multi-view dataset with pixel-perfect SMPL-X annotations, eliminating annotation noise inherent in real-world datasets.
+A single model is trained on this dataset and used for all experiments without dataset-specific fine-tuning.

-We construct our dataset by rendering 67,650 subjects from BEDLAM~\cite{black2023bedlam} with AMASS~\cite{AMASS:ICCV:2019} motion sequences, and 40,841 subjects from SynBody~\cite{yang2023synbody} with MPI-3DHP~\cite{mono-3dhp2017} and MoYo~\cite{tripathi2023ipman} pose annotations, totaling 108,491 clothed SMPL-X subjects.
-Our rendering pipeline incorporates diverse poses~\cite{mono-3dhp2017,tripathi2023ipman}, realistic occlusions from 7,953 object meshes in Amazon Berkeley Objects~\cite{collins2022abo}, diverse hairstyles from PERM~\cite{he2025perm}, HDR lighting from 863 environment maps in Poly Haven~\cite{polyhaven}, and physically-based clothing simulation~\cite{black2023bedlam}.
-For each subject, we sample 8 cameras with randomized parameters and render 1024$\times$1024 RGB images with corresponding SMPL-X proxies (segmentation and UV coordinates), yielding 108,491 multi-view samples (867,928 images in total).
-We evaluate on real-world datasets to assess zero-shot generalization (Sec.~\ref{sec:experiments}).
+We construct our dataset by rendering clothed subjects from two sources: 67,650 from BEDLAM~\cite{black2023bedlam} driven by AMASS~\cite{AMASS:ICCV:2019} motion sequences, and 37,837 from SynBody~\cite{yang2023synbody} driven by MPI-3DHP~\cite{mono-3dhp2017} and MoYo~\cite{tripathi2023ipman} poses, totaling 105,487 unique SMPL-X subjects.
+We only use training-set motions from MPI-3DHP and MoYo; their test-set poses and all motions from our evaluation datasets are excluded.
+All visual content (cameras, backgrounds, textures, lighting) is entirely synthetic, ensuring that evaluation is unaffected by our data generation process.
+Our rendering pipeline incorporates realistic occlusions from 7,953 object meshes in Amazon Berkeley Objects~\cite{collins2022abo}, diverse hairstyles from Hair20K~\cite{he2025perm}, 863 HDR environment maps from Poly Haven~\cite{polyhaven} serving as both lighting and background, and physically-based clothing simulation~\cite{black2023bedlam}.
+For each subject, we sample 8 cameras and render 1024$\times$1024 RGB images with corresponding SMPL-X proxies, yielding 105,487 multi-view samples (843,896 images in total).